 Though the respondents were found to be in favor of labour productivity, they were confused about the concepts of productivity.
-The technicians were better aware of productivity related concepts than their counterparts non-technicians.
+The technicians were better aware of productivity related concepts than the non-technicians.
 All the respondents opined that the employees need to be articulated to productivity related concepts and benefits.
 The respondents suggested some issues to be fairly addressed by the management.
-These were productivity plan formulation and implementation, productivity measurement, cost reduction programs, and information-sharing.
-These activities would give positive results if they were undertaken with the involvement of employees.
+These included productivity plan formulation and implementation, productivity measurement, cost reduction programs, and information-sharing.
+These activities would give positive results if they are undertaken with the involvement of employees.

-The concept of productivity and its benefits to investors, employees, government, society and the enterprises themselves were not properly understood and realized by the employees of the enterprises.
-They had no idea about it.
-Certain changes were made in their enterprises due to the introduction of new technology and the changes made in the top management.
+The concept of productivity and its benefits to investors, employees, government, society and the enterprises themselves, were not properly understood and realized by the employees of the enterprises.
+As mentioned by the respondents, they had no idea about it.
+The respondents accepted that certain changes were made in their enterprises due to the Introduction of new technology and the changes made in the top management.
 In spite of these changes, there was hardly any change in their productivity position.